OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 ### 5. Identify the structure used in TED XML for the same purpose
 Review the information sources listed above for the TED XML to find the appropriate structures used for the same information.
 If none are found, document this in a comment in the XSLT, and move on to the next eForms structure.
 If an equivalent TED XML structure is found, check:
--- If the structure is used in only one, or more, locations in the TED schema -- If the structure is an enumerated set of alternatives, consider an eForms codelist -- Which TED forms allow the structure, and for each the cardinality and requirement (Optional or Mandatory)
+* If the structure is used in only one, or more, locations in the TED schema
+* If the structure is an enumerated set of alternatives, consider an eForms codelist
+* Which TED forms allow the structure, and for each the cardinality and requirement (Optional or Mandatory)

 ### 6. Optional: Analyse text content of the TED structure
-If the identified TED XML structure contains text, write a script to extract and collate all the text variations from the downloaded TED XML data set.
+If the identified TED XML structure contains text (such as a \<P\> element), write a script to extract and collate all the text variations from the downloaded TED XML data set.

 If the text is an enumerated set (either an attribute with an enumerated set of values, or a set of empty elements (the element names are considerered values)), list them.
 Determine the meaning behind each, and map to the equivalent eForms codelist code.